KMTX (FM)

 KMTX (105.3 MHz) is an FM radio station licensed to serve Helena, Montana.
 The station is owned by Kevin Terry, through licensee The Montana Radio Company, LLC.
 It airs an adult contemporary music format.

 The station was assigned the KMTX-FM call letters by the Federal Communications Commission on March 7, 1984.
-The station changed its call sign to the current KMTX on December 31, 2014.
+The station changed its call sign to KMTX on December 31, 2014.